 1994 – 2014

 After the redesign based on the previous logo, its modernized version appeared.
 It came in handy since the brand offered progressive products that required a logo that would correspond to the times and high technologies.
 The result of design searches was a shield narrowed at the bottom with 3D elements.
 Instead of yellow, gold appeared.
 The black horse has acquired graceful features.
 Burgundy ones replace the bright red stripes.
 The central shield has been trimmed in the form of a thin black line.
-And the upper part of the large shield is now arched.
+The upper part of the large shield is now arched.

 2014 – 2023